agorman/repmon/README.md

 # Repmon

 Repmon is a simple database replication monitoring tool.
+Repmon will send notifications based on database replication failure.
+Repmon also optionally support HTTP healthchecks for database replication.

 # Supported Databases